adaerr/pendent-drop/README.md

-Pendant Drop ImageJ plugin
+Pendent Drop ImageJ plugin
 ==========================

-# Pendant drop profile integration and fitting
+# Pendent drop profile integration and fitting

-This plug-in allows for interactive or automated adjustment of a profile to an image of a pendant drop.
+This plug-in allows for interactive or automated adjustment of a profile to an image of a pendent drop.
 The surface tension, volume and surface associated with this profile can then be obtained.

 ## Context

-The pendant drop method is commonly used to measure surface tensions of liquids.
+The pendent drop method is commonly used to measure surface tensions of liquids.
 It consists in analysing the shape of a drop hanging typically from a capillary tube and about to detach (sometimes the inverse situation of a bubble forming at the bottom of a liquid is